microsoft/tyger/docs/reference/database-management.md

 # Database management

-Tyger uses a PostgreSQL to store information about codespecs, runs, and buffer metadata.
-Occasionally, we will need to evolve the database schema (add new tables, columns, etc.).
+Tyger uses a PostgreSQL database to store information about codespecs, runs, and buffer metadata.
+As the functionality of Tyger evolves, the database schema may occasionally require updates, such as adding tables, columns, and indexes.

-These changes are published as "migrations", which named sequences of SQL statements.
-When installing a new version of the tyger API, you will get a warning if there are migrations to apply.
-The new code will still run on the old database schema, but you should upgrade the database as sooner rather than later.
+These updates are published as "migrations," which are essentially numbered database scripts.
+When installing a new version of the Tyger API, you will receive a warning if there are available migrations to apply.
+While the new code version will continue operate with the old database schema, it is advisable to perform database upgrades sooner rather than later.

-Database migrations are designed to be run without needing to take Tyger offline.
-However, we strongly recommend taking a backup of the database before apply migrations, running the migrations at a time outside of peak hours, and testing in a non-production first.
+Database migrations are designed to run without Tyger downtime.

-To see what migrations are available, run:
+However, it is strongly recommended to:

+1. Backup the database before applying migrations.
+2. Schedule migrations during off-peak hours.
+3. Test migrations in a non-production environment first.

+## Viewing available migrations

+To check available migrations, execute:

 ```bash
 tyger api migration list [--all]
 ```

-This will show you the current database version and the migrations that are available to be applied.
-If you specify `--all`, all migrations are displayed, even previously applied ones.
+This command shows the current database version and lists pending migrations.
+Use `--all` to view all migrations, including those that have already been already applied.

+## Applying migrations

-To apply one or more migrations, you run:
+To apply migrations, use:

 ```bash
 tyger api migration apply